Lady Tremaine: Kingdom Hearts series

 Lady Tremaine appears in Kingdom Hearts Birth by Sleep along with Anastasia and Drizella.
 She plays out the same role as in the film, only this time, the darkness in her heart transforms Cinderella's pumpkin coach into the Cursed Coach, an Unversed fueled by her hatred of Cinderella.
 The Cursed Coach attempts to kill Cinderella before Aqua defeats it.

 She also appears in Kingdom Hearts Union χ, fulfilling the same role as in the 1950 film.

 Disney Magic Kingdoms

 Lady Tremaine appears as an unlockable playable character in Disney Magic Kingdoms.

 Live appearances

 Disney Parks

 Lady Tremaine appears as a character that can be found around the Disney theme parks.

 Twice Charmed: An Original Twist on the Cinderella Story

 Lady Tremaine is the antagonist in the Disney Cruise Line Broadway-style stage musical Twice Charmed: An Original Twist on the Cinderella Story.

 Disney's Cinderella KIDS

 Lady Tremaine is the antagonist in the children's musical Disney's Cinderella KIDS.

 Printed media appearances

 The Isle of the Lost

-In the novel Disney Descendants: Isle of the Lost from the Descendants franchise, Lady Tremaine has a grandson, Anthony (son of Anastasia), and several granddaughters (referred to as the step-granddaughters).
+In the novel The Isle of the Lost from the Descendants franchise, Lady Tremaine has a grandson, Anthony (son of Anastasia), and several granddaughters (referred to as the step-granddaughters).
 She teaches "Evil 101" in the high school Dragon Hall on the Isle of the Lost.